 Here are some key things to consider and resources to consult.

 Experts recommend that people with limited mobility continue to use a vehicle’s regular passenger seat for as long as possible rather than riding in a wheelchair.
-“That’s the better choice,” says Kathleen Klinich, a mechanical engineer and associate research scientist of the University of Michigan Transportation Research Institute (UMTRI).
+“That’s the better choice,” says Kathleen Klinich, a mechanical engineer and associate research scientist at the University of Michigan Transportation Research Institute (UMTRI).

 A car’s original seats must meet federal safety standards requiring a frontal crash test at 35 mph.
 There’s no such government mandate for wheelchairs in cars.
 But shifting into the regular car seat may be impractical, or even impossible, for wheelchair users with severe mobility limitations or caregivers who are themselves older or lack the strength to repeatedly lift or support someone in and out of a vehicle seat, Schall says.